jcsherin/jcsherin.github.io/posts/2025-09-01-arrow-shredding-pipeline-perf/index.md

 +    }
 ```

-The total runtime drops below a second, to 0.8s for the very first time.
-This was an easy win.
+Another ~1.5x speedup in runtime.
+The total runtime dropped below a second (800ms) for the first time.
+On the other hand, the IPC dropped to 1.76 from the previous high.

 ### 08: Introduce Thread-Local State

-The flamegraph profile now shows that around 20% of the time is spend in resizing vectors, and cloning strings.
-This is
+The flamegraph profile now shows that around 20% of the time is spend in resizing vectors, and cloning strings in data generation.

+The current data generation is stateless.
+As soon as a chunk of nested records are created, a `RecordBatch` is created.
+And this is immediately send to the writer thread.
+The chunk size setting is hard-coded as 256.
+It creates ~39K `RecordBatches` for 10 million records.
+We could increase chunk size, but a better thing to do here is decouple the chunk size from the row count at which we finalize a `RecordBatch`, so that they can be tuned separately.

+For example, if the chunk size is 256, we can configure a `RecordBatch` to be finalized when we have 5K nested records.
+Now only ~2K `RecordBatch`es are created for a run of 10 million records.
+For this we introduce `GeneratorState` struct which contains the `RecordBatch` fields to which we are appending the chunk values.

 ```diff
 +struct GeneratorState {